Mosul Dam: Demolition concerns during the 2003 invasion

-2014 takeover of dam by ISIS
+2014 takeover of dam by the Islamic State

 For several weeks in July and August 2014, Islamic State of Iraq and the Levant (ISIS or ISIL) held Mosul Dam.
 On August 7, 2014, the organization captured the dam complex from the Peshmerga.
 ISIS's control of the dam created fears that its power supply could be restricted or that its water flows to downstream areas would be greatly inhibited.
 In a less likely scenario, there were worries the dam could be breached, causing widespread flooding and destruction downstream.

 On August 17, 2014, the Peshmerga and the Iraqi Army launched a successful operation to retake control of the dam from ISIS militants.
 United States airstrikes assisted the Kurdish and Iraqi military, damaging or destroying 19 vehicles belonging to ISIS, as well as striking an ISIS checkpoint near the dam.